CTOBGH/signum/docs/standard.md

     * `AI-HR`: [Icon representing AI creation with significant Human review/control]
     * `AI-HP`: [Icon representing AI creation prompted by Human]
     * `AI-FA`: [Icon representing Automated AI creation]
-* **Color:** The standard icons are primarily provided in monochrome (e.g., black or white) to allow flexible application across different backgrounds and designs.
-A recommended optional color palette may be provided in a separate style guide, but **color alone MUST NOT be used** to convey the Signum level due to accessibility reasons.
+* **colour:** The standard icons are primarily provided in monochrome (e.g., black or white) to allow flexible application across different backgrounds and designs.
+A recommended optional colour palette may be provided in a separate style guide, but **colour alone MUST NOT be used** to convey the Signum level due to accessibility reasons.
 * **License:** The standard Signum icons are provided under the project's open-source license.

 ### 6.3 Display Recommendations